Deep-Mind-Hive/3DImaging-Medical_Lidar_Seismic_Satellite_3DScanning/README_2D_Medical_Imaging.md

 B. Video Recordings of Medical Pre/Intra/Post Operative Procedures

 [A quick note]:
-DICOM Images:** Digital Imaging and Communications in Medicine: The standard for (& most commonly used for)
+DICOM Images:**Digital Imaging and Communications in Medicine**: The standard for (& most commonly used for)
  - **communication and management** of medical imaging information and related data.
  - **storing and transmitting** medical images enabling the *integration of medical imaging devices such as scanners, servers, workstations, printers, network hardware, and **picture archiving and communication systems (PACS)** from multiple manufacturers.*
  - widely adopted by **hospitals** and is making inroads into smaller applications like **dentists' and doctors' offices**.